Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 Starlink is also a great option for mobile internet, although it's not cellular based but satellite.
 It's a popular option with mobile users.

-However, it comes with its own challenges, like needing a clear view of the sky, high power needs, and larger equipment to install or deploy.
+However, it comes with its own challenges, like needing a clear view of the sky, higher power needs, and larger equipment to install or deploy.
 It can also be subject to poor performance in more populated locations.

 It can be a great complement to cellular-based internet for those requiring a reliable mobile internet setup, but it is generally not a full replacement for those who visit a variety of locations.
+In fact, T-Mobile has partnered with Starlink to offer satellite communication options right on device, called T-Satellite - that launched in summer of 2025.

 Starlink Overview for RVs & Boats